omari-kd/Environmental-Impact-on-Food-Production/README.md

 - Colorado Sun.
 (2022).
 Water, drought and the environmental impact of agriculture: The food we produce matters.
 Retrieved from https://coloradosun.com/2022/09/07/water-drought-agriculture-food-production-meat-plants-opinion/#:~:text=While%20any%20plant%2Dbased%20food,only%20uses%20about%20one%20gallon.
 - Livvie.
 (2025).
 Save water with a vegetarian or vegan diet.
 Retrieved from https://www.livvie.co/save-water-with-a-vegetarian-or-vegan-diet/#:~:text=How%20Vegetarian%20and%20Vegan%20Diets,for%20more%20information%20and%20sources.
 - EOS.
 (2025).
 How to grow tomatoes.
 Retrieved from https://eos.com/blog/how-to-grow-tomatoes/#:~:text=Water,them%20less%20susceptible%20to%20drought.
+- Our World in Data.
+(2025).
+Eutrophying emissions per protein.
+Retrieved from https://ourworldindata.org/grapher/eutrophying-emissions-protein.
+- Our World in Data.
+(2025).
+Water use and stress in global food production.
+Retrieved from https://ourworldindata.org/water-use-stress#:~:text=Water%20use%20of%20food%20products%20Globally%2C%2070,1000%20kilocalories%2C%20and%20100%20grams%20of%20protein.
+- ScienceDirect.
+(2025).
+Alternate proteins (APs): Healthier, sustainable, and climate-friendly food alternatives.
+Retrieved from https://www.sciencedirect.com/science/article/pii/S096399692301027X#:~:text=Alternate%20proteins%20(APs)%20are%20healthier,bioavailability%2C%20nutritional%20equivalency%20and%20digestibility.
+- Liu, W. (2018).
+Fact Sheet: Alternative Protein.
+University of Nottingham.
+Retrieved from https://www.nottingham.ac.uk/biosciences/documents/business/food-innovation-centre/food-waste-alternative-protein-event-2018/fact-sheet-alternative-protein-dr-wentao-liu.pdf.
+- Finnigan, T. (2011).
+The nutritional properties of mycoprotein are essential for meat alternative development.
+ScienceDirect.
+Retrieved from https://www.sciencedirect.com/science/article/abs/pii/S0308814624031868#:~:text=The%20nutritional%20properties%20of%20mycoprotein%20are%20essential,the%20structure%20of%20meat%20myofibers%20(Finnigan%2C%202011).
+- Learn About Ag. (n.d.).
+Alternative protein sources.
+Retrieved from https://learnaboutag.org/matrix/lesson/print/709/
+- FoodNavigator.
+(2024, January 17).
+Diversified protein sourcing and the path to mainstream adoption.
+Retrieved from https://www.foodnavigator.com/Article/2024/01/17/diversified-protein-sourcing-and-the-path-to-mainstream-adoption/#:~:text=Alternative%20sources%20of%20protein%20emerging,as%20animal%20and%20plant%20proteins.